The Marlowe takes its name from Christopher Marlowe, a dramatist with an extraordinary history.

 That same year he was fined £20 for failing to keep the peace and later, in Canterbury, he was involved in a fracas involving a stick (possibly a walking stick) and dagger, with a tailor.
 It was settled out of court.

 The following year, an anti-immigrant poem was posted on the wall of a London church and Marlowe was thought to be responsible.
-His playwright friend Thomas Kyd was also implied and he was arrested.
+His playwright friend Thomas Kyd was also implicated and he was arrested.
 Kyd’s rooms were searched and heretical papers were found.
 Kyd was tortured and accused Marlowe of atheism.

 Marlowe was arrested and was due to be charged with treason but before this happened he went to a house or a tavern in Deptford with three other men.
 He got involved in a row over the bill with one of the men, Ingram Frizer, and was stabbed by a dagger in the head, killing him instantly.